c6o/docs/content/guides/firstapp.md

 #### `createInqure.ts`

-In the `createInquireMixin`, the `createInquire` method asks the CLI user for any options that have not been specified in the application manifest or in command line options.
+In the `createInquireMixin`, the `createInquire` method asks the CLI user for any options that have not been specified in the application manifest or in command-line options.
 It makes use of the [inquirer](https://github.com/SBoudrias/Inquirer.js#readme) library to query the user from the CLI.

 ```typescript
 import { baseProvisionerType } from '..'